anishnath/manic/CAPABILITIES.md

   `counter` readout + `value` track cover *animated* / computed numbers; what's still missing is binding one to a *live geometry measurement* (a length that updates as a vertex is dragged) — would wire the `derive` hook into a counter.
+Whole tagged constructions already rotate through `transform(group, origin, a,b,c,d,...)` with a rotation matrix; no geometry-specific verb is needed.

-### Graphing (math) — partial
+### Graphing (math) — 🟡 Foundation
 - Expression plots DONE — `plot` takes a formula string in `x`/`t` (`"cos(x) + 0.5*cos(7*x)"`, arithmetic + ~20 functions), manic's
-  `FunctionGraph`. (`arrowfield` still takes named fields only — its lambda would want the same evaluator extended to two variables.)
+  `FunctionGraph`. `arrowfield` still deliberately takes a small set of named vector fields; an authored two-component field expression remains future.
 - `plot` range may be a scalar `domain` (symmetric) or an explicit `(x0, x1)` pair (one-sided) — `plot(g,(cx,cy),200,52,"x*x",(0,2.5))`.
-- Coordinate frames done: `axes` (ticks + integer labels), `plane`/ `numberplane`, `complexplane`, `polarplane`, plus foundational `axes3` and `grid3`.
-Still missing: custom tick-label values / non-integer steps, per-axis limits, multiple styled axes, and labelled/ticked 3D axes.
+- Coordinate frames done: `axes` (ticks + integer labels), `plane`/ `numberplane`, `complexplane`, `polarplane`, plus foundational `axes3` and `grid3`. `axes3` already ships projected tick labels.
+Still missing: custom 2-D tick-label values/non-integer steps, per-axis limits, and multiple styled axes in one constructor.
-- **Area under a curve** works today via Riemann rectangles (`rect` bars under a `plot`) — see `examples/area_under_curve.manic` (midpoint sum converging to the integral).
-No smooth `Region`-based fill of the exact area yet, and — with no loops — the bars must be enumerated (that example is generated).
-No legends or data/scatter plots.
+- **Area under a curve** ships both as the generic filled `area` graph view and as authored Riemann rectangles; `for` loops generate the converging bars in `examples/area_under_curve.manic`.
+Generic legends and an author-facing scatter/data-series constructor remain open (the stats kit has specialized scatter views such as `correlation`).
 - Vector fields: `arrowfield` done; **`StreamLines`** (flowing-agent traces) not done — needs a flow simulation + the animation flow (a good fit for a future updater-driven feature).

-### Transforms / morphing (Manim `Transform` family)
+### Transforms / morphing — ✅ Shipped core
 Two kinds: **property** transforms (position, endpoint, colour, scale, rotation, opacity, trace, hue, value) — all covered; and **geometry** transforms — a linear map of space (`transform`), outline shape-morph (`morph`, with winding),